-Problem J. Tic-Tac-Toe Variation
+Problem J. Tic-Tac-Toe Variation (Division 2)

-Input file: standard input

-Output file: standard output
+Input file: standard input Output file: standard output

-Time limit: 1 second

-Memory limit: 256 mebibytes

 This is an interactive problem.

 Dima plays a variation of Tic-Tac-Toe game with Petya.
 A field consisting of 3×3 cells is used for the game.
 Initially, each cell is empty.
 The players take turns one after another, the first one to move is Dima.
 On each turn, the player has to put his symbol (x for Dima, o for Petya) in any empty cell.